estif0/fintech-app-review-analysis/README.md

-# Ethiopian Banking Apps: Customer Sentiment Analysis
+# Fintech App Review Analysis

 A comprehensive analysis of customer reviews for Ethiopian mobile banking applications, focusing on sentiment analysis and thematic insights to improve customer satisfaction.